Central School (Iron River, Michigan): History

 Iron River constructed the first Central School just south of the site of the present building in 1884.
 The school was expanded in 1889, 1898, and 1902; the city built additional buildings, but the school system struggled to keep up with the booming population of Iron River.
 In 1902, a new school building was planned for the site, and the Milwaukee firm of Van Ryn & DeGelleke was engaged to design the building.
 However, construction did not begin until 1904, when Newman & Johnson were awarded a contract to construct the school.
 However, the new building was sufficient for only a few years, and in 1910 the school district engaged John D. Chubb of Chicago to design two wings and a boiler room, which were constructed in 1910-11.
 "Annexes," likely separate temporary structures, were constructed in 1923, but removed some time later.

 Central School served as a high school until 1928, when the district built a new high school.
 After that, it served as a primary and secondary school, with a fluctuating student population as the economy fluctuated and as schools were consolidated.

 The school closed in 1980 and was used for storage afterward.
-The building was purchased by the Iron River Downtown Development Authority, and plans are being made to renovate it into an 18-unit cooperative housing structure, known as the "Apple Blossom Apartments."
+The building was purchased by the Iron River Downtown Development Authority, and they renovated it into an 18-unit cooperative housing structure, known as the "Apple Blossom Apartments."

 Description

 With its Flemish gable ends, the school is a fine example of Dutch Colonial Revival-style architecture.
 The original building contained ten classrooms, lab and recitation space, and a 500-seat assembly hall.

 A contemporaneous account describes the original structure:

-The Central School in Iron River is an imposing and modern structure of two stories and a basement....
-It is lighted with electricity and heated with steam and hot air, the air being forced into the rooms by means of a large fan.
-It also includes among its improvements an electric vacuum cleaning plant in the basement, which is probably the only one in operation in an Upper Peninsula school building.

 The 1910-11 wings added more classrooms, as well as a music studio, commercial room, stenographic room, dark room, and offices for school district personnel.